-We’d prefer submissions to be sent through Submittable…
+We’d prefer submissions and fees to be sent through Submittable…

 …however, we do know that the site is missing certain accessibility features that make it impossible to submit to us.
 In these cases, you may absolutely send us your queries and manuscripts to:

 Be sure to tell us it’s a submission to the Stonewall Competition in your subject line.

 Send $10 entry fee to:

 Baltimore, MD 21218